 If you have any questions about the maintenance of your spa, don’t hesitate to contact Life’s Great Hot Tub Company at (518) 878-3132.
 Schedule a service call with one of our certified technicians who can answer questions, walk you through the water testing process and even give you some hot tub troubleshooting tips.

-Hot Tub & Endless Swim Spas Delivery & Maintenance to the following areas: Malta, Ballston Spa, Saratoga Springs, Clifton Park, Albany, Glens Falls, Troy, Schenectady, Colonie & Latham, NY.
+Hot Tub & Swim Spas Delivery & Maintenance to the following areas: Malta, Ballston Spa, Saratoga Springs, Clifton Park, Albany, Glens Falls, Troy, Schenectady, Colonie & Latham, NY.
 Click for a full list of cities in Upstate NY where we can deliver and install our Life’s Great Hot Tubs and Swim Spas.